-Benefits of onboard microphone for FPV
+Benefits of Having Audio Flying FPV

 However, some people might hate it!!

-How to use a mic on a quadcopter
+How to Get Audio on a Quadcopter

 There are 3 ways to get audio on your quad:

 - Using an FPV camera with Built-in Mic

 Here is some quality comparison between a VTX built-in MIC, and the External MIC, as well as a GoPro.
 It was less noisy when I was listening while flying, the audio quality became worse when it was recorded on the DVR for some reasons.